NICMx/FORT-validator/docs/incidence.md

 ## Incidence types

-Presently, there is only one incidence type defined.
-This list is expected to grow when strict DER-parsing is implemented, and might also evolve further over time, depending on the state of the global RPKI and user demand.
+Presently, there is only a pair of incidence types defined.
+This list might evolve further over time, depending on the state of the global RPKI and user demand.

 ### Signed Object's hash algorithm has NULL object as parameters